tamarakaufler/rabbitmq/README.md

 (inspired by https://github.com/rabbitmq/rabbitmq-tutorials/tree/master/perl)

+rpc_server.pl:
-rpc_server.pl:      web service for calculating fibonacci series
+                    web service for calculating fibonacci series<br />
                     uses caching to speed up calculations for big numbers

 perl rpc_server.pl

+rpc_client_v2.pl:
-rpc_client_v2.pl:   requests calculation of a list if integers
+                    requests calculation of a list if integers<br />
-                    requests done in a parallelized manner
+                    requests done in a parallelized manner<br />
                     input taken from the command line.
 If not present then default provided

 perl rpc_client_v2.p